ff-ultima/ff-ultima.github.io/docs/settings/userchrome-and-autoconfig/setup.md

 ---
-sidebar_position: 7
+sidebar_position: 1
-description: Autoconfig Configuration
+description: userChromeJS / Autoconfig Configuration
 ---

-# Auto Config

-## Setup (3 steps)
+# Setup

 FF Ultima doesn't depend on autoconfig, but it can be set up and used in the same way as default firefox with the help of the [.autoconfig/](https://github.com/soulhotel/FF-ULTIMA/tree/main/.autoconfig) folder.
-The `.autoconfig/` folder sources userChromeJS/autoconfig setup files from https://github.com/AlexVallat/firefox-scripts?tab=readme-ov-file, and these files include 1 minor adjustment that allows users to organize their custom scripts in `chrome/scripts/`.
+The `.autoconfig/` folder sources it's setup files from https://github.com/AlexVallat/firefox-scripts?tab=readme-ov-file, and these files include 1 minor adjustment that allows users to organize their custom scripts in `chrome/scripts/`.
 Here's how to set it up:

-In the themes `.autoconfig` folder,
+### In the `.autoconfig/` folder

 1. Move everything in `.autoconfig/chrome/` into the original `chrome` folder.
 2. Move everything in `.autoconfig/firefox/` into your firefox installation folder.